Selection and deselection in MultiSelect

 Focus event

-The Focus event will trigger when the component gets focused.
+The Focus event is raised when the component receives focus.

 @using Syncfusion.Blazor.DropDowns